McBride Fire

 The McBride Fire was a destructive wildfire that burned in the Lincoln National Forest near the community of Ruidoso in Lincoln County, New Mexico, in the United States as part of the 2022 New Mexico wildfire season.
 The fire was named after McBride Road, near where it ignited on April 12, 2022.
 The McBride Fire burned 6,159 acre, and was fully contained on May 7, 2022.
 The official cause of the fire was determined to be a drought-stressed tree falling on power lines, which quickly ignited the dry surroundings.

 Events

 The fire was first reported around 2:30 PM on Tuesday, April 12, 2022.
 It was driven by a period of strong winds, with gusts of up to 70 miles per hour and sustained winds of 50 to 60 miles per hour, as well as extreme dryness.
 These winds prevented the use of aircraft against the fire on April 12, but better conditions allowed fixed-wing aircraft, including Very Large Air Tankers (VLATs), and helicopters to help fight the blaze on subsequent days.

-On April 17, all evacuations were lifted.

-On May 7, the fire was declared 100% contained.
+On April 17, all evacuations were lifted, and on May 7, the fire was declared 100% contained.